-No Rick and Morty season 5 release date (yet) – but all signs point to a much shorter wait for a return
+Rick and Morty season 5 release date: all signs point to a much shorter wait

 That’s mostly thanks to Adult Swim ordering 70 episodes of Rick and Morty back in 2018.
 Season 4 made up 10 of that batch, meaning 60 more episodes (likely six more seasons) are in the pipeline.

 Importantly, that means there’s less of a wait in-between new seasons.
-Where Roiland and Harmon were once twiddling their thumbs waiting for the show to be picked up again, work can start almost immediately on season 5.
+Where Roiland and Harmon were once twiddling their thumbs waiting for the show to be picked up again, work is well under way on a fifth season.